ax1/a1-server/README.md

 ### 2.0
 - `params` contain the parameters in the queryString.
 No parsing queryString anymore!
 - `params` is never null.
 Replace `if (!params)` by `(Object.keys(params).length==0)`
-- Add MIME types in header automatically
+- add MIME types in header automatically

 ## Installation